Merzasphor/MWSE/docs/source/lua/api/tes3/removeItem.rst

 tes3.removeItem
 ====================================================================================================

-Removes an item to a given reference's inventory.
+Removes an item from a given reference's inventory.

 Returns
 ----------------------------------------------------------------------------------------------------